davidabacon/orbital-sync/README.md

 Set up your secondary Pi-hole instance(s) just like you did your primary.
 Once that's done, choose one of the following:

+### New Feature: Integration with MQTT

+If you want to use the MQTT integration, set the following environment variables:

+- `MQTT_BROKER_URL`: URL of your MQTT broker
+- `MQTT_TOPIC`: Topic for publishing data

+You can specify these variables in your `.env` file.

 ### Docker

 [![Docker Pulls](https://img.shields.io/docker/pulls/mattwebbio/orbital-sync?logo=docker&style=for-the-badge)](https://hub.docker.com/r/mattwebbio/orbital-sync)